 my arm.
 Home healing helped.

 Not only did I savor the food but I savored the culture.
-I took the train all over Ukraine, to Lviv, Uzegorod,the Carpathians, Slavsky in the far west, down to beautiful Odessa and Crimea to the south.
-What a great country.
-I spent as much time in Crimea as I could because a PCV friend worked with the Crimean Tatar library (forced to shut down).
+I took the train all over Ukraine, to Lviv, Uzegorod, the Carpathians, Slavsky in the far west, down to beautiful Odessa and Crimea to the south.
+I spent as much time in Crimea as I could because my PCV friend Barbara worked with the Crimean Tatar library (forced to shut down).
 We visited fabulous places: Simferopol, Bachysaray, Yalta, Yevpretoria.
 It saddens me that Crimea has since been been illegally invaded and occupied, Stalinized and militarized, its social fabric destroyed, its tourism economy in ruins, and the Tatars, the indigenous people, once again victims of Russian human rights abuses.

 |Vera Flyat, head of NGO Victoria, at a seminar |